silverailscolo/ejb/_pages/en-us/trains-layout.md

 </div>
 </div>

-# <a id="lda">Layout Statistics</a>
+## Layout Statistics {#lda}

-<p>Layout Design Analysis, <a href="https://web.archive.org/web/20091123122232/http://siskiyou-railfan.net/e107_plugins/content/content.php?content.32.1 ">LDA</a> in short, provides insight into how well a model layout will operate given its size, complexity and amount of rolling stock.<br>
+Layout Design Analysis, <a href="https://web.archive.org/web/20091123122232/http://siskiyou-railfan.net/e107_plugins/content/content.php?content.32.1 ">LDA</a> in short, provides insight into how well a model layout will operate given its size, complexity and amount of rolling stock.<br>
 LDA was developed by Joe Fugate, but the original web pages are no longer up.
 Link is to the Wayback Machine, checked Feb 2023.<br>
-All credits for LDA go to Joe Fugate.</p>
+All credits for LDA go to Joe Fugate.

-<p>To summarize the input:</p>
+To summarize the input:

 <ul>
 <li>Room and Layout area are self-explanatory, with the latter representing the total area taken up by just the layout "tabletop" itself.</li>
 <li>Number of turnouts is used to calculate the complexity and operational potential.
 Count a crossing as a turnout, and count a single slip switch or three-way turnout as 2 turnouts.
 Count a double slip switch as 3 turnouts.</li>